About Robert Spencer

 Spencer received bachelor of arts and master of arts degrees (religious studies) from the University of North Carolina at Chapel Hill.
-He has published 12 books (as of July 2013) focusing on radical Islam, two of which are New York Times best-sellers.
+He has published 17 books (as of February 2018) focusing on radical Islam, three of which are New York Times best-sellers.
 Spencer has given seminars on Islam and jihad to the U.S. Central Command, Army Command and General Staff College, the Army’s Asymmetric Warfare Group, the FBI, the Joint Terrorism Task Force, and the U.S. intelligence community.
 He also appears regularly on Fox News Network.

-Self-taught in the study of modern Islam and the Koran, Spencer has been widely criticized for espousing ultra-literal readings of the text.
-He considers the text to be innately extremist and violent, and refuses to acknowledge nonviolent passages and centuries of adapted interpretations.
-He also refuses to accept moderate Islamists who do not explicitly denounce the portions of the Koran he finds objectionable.
+Self-taught in the study of Islam and its religious texts, Spencer has been widely criticized for a lack of scholarly credentials and espousing selective ultra-literal readings of scriptures.
+He considers these texts to be innately extremist and violent, and refuses to acknowledge nonviolent passages and centuries of adapted interpretations.
 According to Spencer, “traditional Islam itself is not moderate or peaceful.
 It is the only major world religion with a developed doctrine and tradition of warfare against unbelievers.”

-Spencer also attacks individuals and organizations that claim to represent moderate Islam.
+Spencer also attacks individuals and organizations that claim to represent mainstream Muslims.
 This is most commonly done through accusations of those entities acting as secret operatives to destroy the West.
 Spencer engages in fear-mongering through steady reference to theories like “stealth jihad,” eminent “Islamization of America,” and the infiltration of Congress by “Muslim spy interns.”

-Anders Behring Breivik, the Norwegian terrorist who slaughtered 77 people, mostly teens, in Oslo and the nearby island of Utoya on July 22, 2011, referenced Spencer’s writings dozens of times in his 1,500-page manifesto.
-He believed that Islam was destroying Western civilization.
+Anders Behring Breivik, the Norwegian terrorist who slaughtered 77 people, mostly teenagers, in Oslo and the nearby island of Utoya on July 22, 2011, referenced Spencer’s writings dozens of times in his 1,500-page manifesto.
+Breivik believed that Islam was destroying Western civilization.
 In response to media reports about the connection, Spencer likened the situation to Charles Manson’s statements about drawing inspiration from the Beatles.